vEnhance/1802/src/grad.typ

 Now that we're in 18.02, we have $n$ different rates of change, but we haven't talked about how to think of it geometrically yet.

-It turns out correct definition is to take the $n$ numbers and make them into a vector.
+It turns out the correct definition is to take the $n$ numbers and make them into a vector.
 Bear with me for just one second:

 #definition[